david-hoffman/pyotf/README.md

 ## Installation

-The software is very much in alpha phase and installation is simply cloning the repository and adding the folder to your python path.
+The software is very much in alpha phase and installation is simply cloning the repository and adding the folder to your python path. (also at the moment requires [dphutils package](https://github.com/david-hoffman/dphutils))

 ## Components